seanshen-acuni/NYCU/Binary Decision Diagram/README.md

   - Rule 1: If both children are the same, return that child.
   - Unique table: Nodes with identical `(var, low, high)` are shared.

-This project was developed as part of coursework.

 ## Algorithm
 **Example input (case1.txt):**
   ```